Sponsor this page for $150 per year. Your banner or text ad can fill the space above.

 June 20, 1675 - Beginning of King Philip's War in New England with Metacom Indian forces attacking colonial settlements due to encroachment on the land.
 Considered the costliest war for European Settlements in relation to population with Indian success during first year halted later when their alliances fell apart.
 Twelve towns destroyed.

 September 19, 1676 - Bacon's Rebellion causes the burning of Jamestown.
 Nathanial Bacon leads the rebellion of planters against Governor Berkeley.
 Bacon would perish and twenty-three others were executed.

-August 12, 1676 - The Indian War between the Narragansett Indians and the colonists in New England ends.
+August 12, 1676 - The Indian War, King Philip's War, between the Confederation of New England tribes and the colonists in New England ends.

 1684 - Additional outposts, at the behest of Cavelier, in Illinois and Texas spread the influence of the French in the central part of the American territories.